AguaClara/Textbook/Sedimentation/Sed_Examples.rst

     Proposed sedimentation tank design.

-1. What are the failure modes for this design?
+What are the failure modes for this design?

 Some issues are:

-- flocs can settle in the influent manifold, specifically at the end of the influent manifold pipe;
+- Flocs can settle in the influent manifold, specifically at the end of the influent manifold pipe;
-- the upflow line jet may be impacted and bent by settling flocs, allowing for floc settling on one side of the tank;
+- The upflow line jet may be impacted and bent by settling flocs, allowing for floc settling on one side of the tank;
-- without diffusers, there may not be uniform flow distribution from one end of the sedimentation tank to the other;
+- Without diffusers, there may not be uniform flow distribution from one end of the sedimentation tank to the other;
-- without diffusers, there will be large flow circulations inside the sedimentation tank.
+- Without diffusers, there will be large flow circulations inside the sedimentation tank.

 This design has never been built and never will be.
 Understanding what the problems are with this design will help us design better in the future.

 Diffuser and Jet Reverser Design
 ================================

-1. Calculate the maximum velocity of water leaving the diffuser based on the maximum head loss.
+**1. Calculate the maximum velocity** of water leaving the diffuser based on the maximum head loss.
 Assume that the majority of head loss is the kinetic energy of the flow exiting the diffuser slot (this assumption will be checked later).
 Assume K=1.

 Given parameters: